Multipolar Acoustic Source Reconstruction from Sparse Far-Field Data using ALOHA

 In the past, factorization \cite{Griesmaier17}, Prony's \cite{Potts13}, MUSIC \cite{Griesmaier017b}, and compressed sensing \cite{Fannjiang10} algorithms have been used to identify multipolar acoustic sources using sparse far-field data.
 However, the advantage of the inherent sparsity of multipolar sources in the physical medium has never been taken.
-In this article, we take advantage of this inherent sparsity of the multipolar sources to \textit{recover} an \textit{enriched} set of measurements at the Nyquist sampling rate and then adopt a Fourier inversion approach previously suggested in \cite{Zhang2015, Wang} to reconstruct these sources.
+Here we take advantage of this sparsity to \textit{recover} an \textit{enriched} set of measurements at the Nyquist sampling rate and then adopt a Fourier inversion approach \cite{Wang} to reconstruct sources.
 Based on the theory of the signal with the \textit{finite rate of innovations} (FRI) \cite{vetterli2002sampling}, we relate the problem of the recovery of measurements to the low rankness of a structured Hankel matrix and use an \textit{annihilating filter-based low-rank Hankel matrix completion approach} (ALOHA) \cite{jin2015annihilating, ye2016compressive}.